timo-reymann/slides-circleci-orbs/index.md

 - develop your orb, batteries included with a preconfigured CircleCI pipeline
     - automatic releases on semantic commits
     - snapshots on feature branches to test your orbs before publishing them
+- After approval with someone from `@trustedshops-public/circleci-orbs` the orb will be published
 ---

 # Orb source structure